izzuddinafif/MATLAB-GA-PSO/docs/developer_guide.md

 1. `hitung_total(a, q, l, b)`: This function calculates the objective function using the given parameters (a, q, l, and b).
 Replace the existing calculation with your problem's objective function.
 2. `hitung_fitness(total)`: This function calculates the fitness value based on the total value computed by `hitung_total()`.
 Modify this function to fit your problem's fitness criteria.
+3. `init_populasi()`: This function initializes the population for the genetic algorithm.
+Modify the `populasi` variable to fit your problem's constraints.
+4. etc.

 ## Adding New Algorithms